udirose/udirose/README.md

 - 👋 Hi, I’m @udirose
-- 👀 I’m interested in Computer Science and Software Development
+- 👀 I’m interested in Computer Science, Software Development,and Game Development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning godot and python
 - 💞️ I’m looking to collaborate on game development and web dev
 - 📫 Reach me at udirose@wustl.edu